gudivadaashok/-MuSoHu/web-app/README.md

 ### Notes

-- If `config.yml` is not found, the application will use default values
+- If `config.yml` is not found, the application uses default values
-- Log files and their parent directories will be created automatically if they don't exist
+- Log files and directories are created automatically if they don't exist
-- Changes to most configuration values require restarting the application
+- Configuration changes require restarting the application
-- Invalid YAML syntax will cause the application to fall back to default settings
+- Invalid YAML syntax causes fallback to default settings
-- Port 80 provides standard HTTP access without needing to specify a port number
+- Port 80 provides standard HTTP access
 - FastAPI provides automatic API documentation at `/docs` and `/redoc`